ABorden23/School_District_Analysis/README.md

 ## Summary:

 * Top School Ranking- Thomas High School that was ranked 2nd and dropped out of the top 5 schools to 8.
-* The percentage passing students for math, reading and overall was also significantly affected at school and grade level for Thomas High School after the   change.
+* When replacing the 9th graders math and reading scores with NAN.
+The percentage of passing students for math, reading, and overall was significantly affected at school and grade level for Thomas High School after the change.
-* Scores by School Size - changes to Medium (1000-2000) grouping for all scores by less than 0.1 percentage points (or change by less than 0.1%).
+* Based on performance of the budget per student, it will impact the decision on whether school boards decide to provide funding schools based on there averages/passing percentages.
-* Scores by School Type - changes to Charter type grouping for all scores by less than 0.1 percentage points (or change by less than 0.1%).
+* At the final result of this project, it we may see an uptick in district school developments over charter schools in the future.

 ## Resources
 Data Source: schools_complete.csv